-Parents wishing to apply for a place at St Margaret of Scotland Primary School must also complete the Application to a VA Catholic School supplementary form and provide their child's original Baptismal Certificate.
+Parents wishing to apply for a place at St Margaret of Scotland Primary School and/or St Martin de Porres Primary School must also complete the Application to a VA Catholic School supplementary form and provide their child's original Baptismal Certificate.

-The supplementary form is attached to The Shared Learning Trust, Catholic Schools, Leagrave Primary School and Someries Infant School - Application Form which can be downloaded at www.luton.gov.uk/admissions.
+The supplementary form is attached to The Shared Learning Trust, Catholic Schools, Leagrave Primary School and Someries Infant School and Early Childhood Education Centre - Application Form which can be downloaded at www.luton.gov.uk/admissions.